rocket-ron/MIDS-W205/assignments/assignment3/README.md

 The `mongoBackup.py` program uses the `subprocess` Python module to invoke the mongodump utility to dump the monogdb contents to a specified location.
 This location is then compressed into a gzip'ed tar file named `mongoBackup-` then the current time.
 For example, `mongoBackup-201507192205344.tar.gz`.
 Finally, the compressed file is uploaded to an S3 bucket named `w205-rlc-mongobackups` with the same time stamp appended.
 Chunked file IO is used to upload the file as it is several GB or more in size.The S3 bucket is set to `public-read`.

 [This is the backup taken at 2015-07-19 22:13:47](https://s3-us-west-1.amazonaws.com/w205-rlc-mongobackups-20150719221347/mongoBackup-20150719221347.tar.gz)
+*WARNING* This will download the tar.gz file directly.

 The `mongoBackup.py` program has a number of command line arguments.
 The output of the help command gives the information about the arguments: